Bono

 $2.4B

-Jay-Z's $2.4B empire is 3.4x larger than Bono's $700M because he bet on ownership while Bono bet on appreciation.
+Jay-Z's $2.4B empire is 3.4x larger than Bono's $700M fortune because he turned rap into a diversified conglomerate while Bono bet everything on being a smart investor in other people's wins.

 Bono's Revenue